 He brings his cross-disciplinary background to science instruction and planetarium show development.
 In 2014, he completed a doctorate degree in the history and philosophy of science at the University of Notre Dame.
 His doctoral dissertation is "Making Stars Physical: John Herschel's Stellar Astronomy, 1816-1871."
 His website is www.stephenrcase.wordpress.com.

-As Olivet's planetarium director, he oversaw the complete refurbishment and update of Strickler Planetarium from a slide-based analogue projection system to a full-dome digital system.
+As Olivet's planetarium director, Dr. Case oversaw the complete refurbishment and update of Strickler Planetarium from a slide-based analogue projection system to a full-dome digital system.
 These changes greatly enhanced the planetarium's capabilities and turned it into a powerful multimedia instructional tool.

-His research has appeared in the journal Historical Studies in the Natural Sciences.
+His research has appeared in Historical Studies in the Natural Sciences, Mercury, Endeavor, Annals of Science, and Zondervan’s Dictionary of Christianity and Science.
 He has presented his research on the history of astronomy at the Newberry Library, the History of Science Society Annual Meeting, and the Biennial Workshop on the History of Astronomy.

 In 2013, Dr. Case was awarded an ISLA-Mellon grant to organize and host a conference on Evidential Reasoning in Astronomy & Cosmology on Notre Dame's campus.
 He also served as coordinator for the 2009 Great Lakes Planetarium Association Illinois state meeting; on the steering committee for the 2008 International Planetarium Society Conference, Chicago; and as a delegate to the 2006 National Science Foundation's National GK-12 Conference, Washington, D.C.